 '''

 TrackHelper.track()

 .visitVariables(1, "filter", "price")

 .visitVariables(2, "language", "en")

 .event("category", "action")

 .with(tracker);

 '''

-Please note that for the Default custom variables option, use the custom variables of the visit scope with indexes 1-3.
+Please note that the Default custom variables option is enabled by default.
+With this option turned on, use the custom variables with indexes greater than 3 or the visit scope custom variables with indexes 1-3.